lemocla/Which-way-is-up/README.md

     The website was tested on the following devices and browsers:
     ![browser testing](documentation/testing/screenshots/browser_test.png)

-    Prefixes needed to be added to clip-path as trapezeoid shapes did not render on tablets regardless of the browser.
+    Prefixes needed to be added to clip-path as trapezeoid shapes as they did not render on tablets regardless of the browser.

     The website was also tested using Google Inspect and Responsive viewer
     ![responsive viewer](documentation/testing/screenshots/shop_responsive.png)

   - ### **Testing performance**
     Google Lighthouse was run on different pages, with performances ranging from 83% to 100% depending on the number of images on the pages.
-The page with lower performance is the shop page with all products displayed.
+The page with the lowest performance is the shop page with all products displayed.
 Below is an extract of the reports:

     ![extract google lighthouse reports](documentation/testing/screenshots/google_lighthouse.jpg)